In this article:

 Protect Your Home With Insurance

 Getting homeowners insurance in a fire risk zone is costly—but going without is risky.
 If your mortgaged home burns down, you'll still have to pay the mortgage or face foreclosure, which can severely damage your credit.
 Even if your home is paid off, any losses will come out of your pocket.
+This is why it's a good idea to put home insurance on older homes, even if they are paid off.

 While seeking homeowners insurance, take these steps: